 Treating Separation Anxiety in Dogs

 Treating separation anxiety in dogs can vary depending on the level of nervousness your pup is feeling.
 Every case is different.
 Some will respond well to the strategies discussed below, while others will require you to be more persistent.

 Mild Cases of Separation Anxiety

-If your dog is experiencing a mild case of separation anxiety we suggest trying counterconditioning.
+If your dog is experiencing a mild case of separation anxiety, we suggest trying counterconditioning.
 Counterconditioning is when you change an undesirable behavior to a desirable one.
-To accomplish this you must associate something good (something the dog loves) with the disliked situation.
-For example, if your pup dislikes you leaving for work and being left home alone you could leave a treat or food for him.
+To accomplish this, you must associate something good (something the dog loves) with the disliked situation.
+For example, if your pup dislikes you going to work and being left home alone you could leave a treat or food for him.
 This can be done by purchasing a puzzle toy and placing your dog’s favorite food in it.
 This will keep him occupied for 20-30 minutes.
 Remember that counterconditioning will only work for mild cases.
-Dogs who are very nervous typically don’t eat when you aren’t home.
+Dogs who are very nervous don’t typically eat when you aren’t home.

 Moderate to Severe Cases of Separation Anxiety

 Are you unable to leave the house because your dog becomes anxious when you put your coat on and grab your keys?
 Teach your dog that just because you are doing these things doesn’t mean you are leaving.
 Do these things throughout the day without leaving.
 This will help reduce your dog’s stress levels, and she won’t associate it with you leaving anymore.
 Note that this may need to be done multiple times a day for weeks.
 Anxiety is not something that will disappear in a day.